kube-land/kubegit1/README.md

 ## Memory Utilization

 Originally we have used `memfs` form `gopkg.in/src-d/go-billy.v4/memfs` to clone the repository that have a push event to get the manifest file.
-If the repository size is not small (like `kube-git` which is bigger than 100MB), the controller will have a hight memory utilization.
+If the repository size is not small (like `kube-git` which is bigger than 100MB), the controller will have a high memory utilization.
 To reduce the memory usage the clone behaviour has changed to plain clone (`gopkg.in/src-d/go-git.v4`) to tmp directory and then we fetch the manifest file.

 To analyse the heap memory of the controller we used `pprof` by adding it to `cmd/kubegit/main.go`: